MorrisCastro04/holbertonschool-web_front_end/html_advanced/README.md

 task 6: add article tags to works, news and testimonials

+task 7:

-task 7: add the tag nav to the header
+task 8: add a level 1 heading to the main